digital-land/quality-challenge/README.md

 We expect to incorporate issues identified by these tests into the feedback we give to [data providers](https://submit.planning.data.gov.uk/), to help them improve the availability and quality of their planning data.

+# Getting Started

+To use this repository, install it with `poetry install`.
+This will install the `data_quality_utils` module as well as all necessary dependencies.

+You can then run the notebooks in `notebooks/` to see how the functionality developed for `data_quality_utils` can be combined to meet the challenges.
+Each notebook contains explanatory text detailing the method used to complete the challenge, demonstrates the use of the reusable tools, and showcases the solution on a test data set.

 # Challenges

 ## Finding and maintaining our links to information sources